SICKAG/sick_scan/doc/slam.md

 ## Measuring Principle

-The following assumes that the SLAM algorithm works with a laser scanner mounted on a mobile basis.
+The following assumes that the SLAM algorithm works with a laser scanner mounted on a mobile base.
 The mobile base (e.g. a robot) records the environment while driving and creates the map from it.
 The mobile base usually has a so-called intertial measurement unit (IMU).
 In principle, however, it is also possible to estimate the direction of movement from the chronological sequence of the laser scans by means of correlation observations.
 The laser scanner then virtually takes over the task of the IMU and other components (e.g. counting the wheel revolutions).
 The method of estimating the position and orientation (position estimation) of a mobile system based on data from its driving system is called odometry (cf. https://en.wikipedia.org/wiki/Odometry).

 The SLAM algorithm hector_slam (http://wiki.ros.org/hector_slam) supports odometry estimation directly from the laser scans and is therefore used as a reference implementation in the following.